 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-If you’re looking for an affordable entry point for VPS (virtual private server) hosting, there are few options as good as Hostinger.
-At $4.99/mo for the KVM 1 plan, Hostinger offers AMD EPYC processors and NVMe storage, free weekly backups, 24/7 customer support, and an AI assistant to help you launch and manage your server, which can be very useful for users who are new to VPS server management.
+If you're looking for an affordable entry point for VPS (virtual private server) hosting, Hostinger is our top pick.
+At $6.49/mo for the KVM 1 plan, Hostinger offers AMD EPYC processors and NVMe storage, free weekly backups, 24/7 customer support, and an AI assistant to help you launch and manage your server, which can be especially useful for users new to VPS management.

-Beyond Hostinger, both ScalaHosting and Namecheap offer affordable VPS hosting plans for users who have outgrown shared hosting.
-We tested all three VPS providers to gauge their performance.
-In this guide, we’ll break down their strengths and weaknesses to help you choose the best option for your needs.
+Beyond Hostinger, IONOS, Bluehost, and Namecheap all offer affordable VPS hosting plans for users who have outgrown shared hosting.
+We tested these top VPS providers to gauge their performance.
+In this guide, we'll break down their strengths and weaknesses to help you choose the best web host for your needs.

 Hostinger: Best for VPS beginners on a budget